LucidTaZ/yii2-scssphp/README.md

 ## Customizing the SCSS parser

 The underlying library, yii2-scssphp, can be customized in case more flexibility is needed.
-To this end, properties of the `Leafo\ScssPhp\Compiler` object can be overridden in the DI container, as follows:
+To this end, properties of the `ScssPhp\ScssPhp\Compiler` object can be overridden in the DI container, as follows:

 ```php